Web-Tech-Team-5/backend/README.md

 - **Clone the repository**: git clone https://github.com/Web-Tech-Team-5/backend
 - **Change directory**: cd backend
 - **Install dependencies**: npm install
+- **Make sure .env is added and configured**: add .env in the project directory
 - **Run the app**: 'npm run dev' in the terminal to run in development mode.

 ## Viewing the Database in MongoDB Compass